FollowTheProcess/pytoil/docs/commands/project.md

 !!! success "Don't Panic!"

-    Don't worry though, `remove` **DOES NOT** go near anything on your GitHub. pytoil only makes HTTP GET requests to the GitHub API so you couldn't even delete a repo if you wanted to, in fact you can't make any changes to any GitHub repo with pytoil whatsoever so you're completely safe! :grin:
+    Don't worry though, `remove` **DOES NOT** go near anything on your GitHub, only your local directories are affected by `remove`. pytoil only makes HTTP GET requests to the GitHub API so you couldn't even delete a repo if you wanted to, in fact you can't make any changes to any GitHub repo with pytoil whatsoever so you're completely safe! :grin:

 <div class="termy">